NewSkyLine-dev/havokmax-blender/README.md

 > **Status:** The importer now reads Havok XML packfiles directly and mirrors the
 > igArchiveExtractor logic to unwrap PAK/IGZ archives while building real
 > armatures and keyframed actions when animation data is present.
+IGZ files are
+> parsed with the io_scene_igz-style fixup walker so NHMT memory blocks are
+> resolved before scanning for Havok XML or compressed payloads.

 ## Installation